Rhiwbina: Etymology and pronunciation

 Archive recordings of Welsh speakers from the area all pronounce the penultimate vowel as /i:/ (Rhiw-BE-na).
-However, as the village developed throughout the twentieth century, the number of Welsh born people continued to decline.
+However, as the village developed throughout the 20th century, the number of people with Welsh as their first language continued to decline.
 This demographic shift saw the name often mispronounced by those unfamiliar with Welsh orthography, and pronouncing the name with a penultimate diphthong, /aɪ/ (Rhiw-BYE-na) instead.

 To better reflect the original and new pronunciations, the village is one of only eight settlements in Wales to have two standardised Welsh spellings, Rhiwbina and Rhiwbeina.

 History

 Near the summit of the Wenallt, to the north of Rhiwbina, are the remains of an oval encampment probably dating from the Iron Age, the earliest evidence of settlement in the area.
 At the base of the hill is a medieval motte called the Twmpath Castle, which is a scheduled monument.

 The last native Welsh Prince of Morgannwg (Glamorgan), Iestyn ap Gwrgant, may have been killed in a battle north of Rhiwbina towards the end of the 11th century, near the present-day Butchers Arms public house.
 The stream nearby is still called Rhyd Waedlyd, which means 'Bloody Ford'.
 Rhydwaedlyd was the title given to housing developments to Rhiwbina's east in the latter half of the 20th century.
 This area has since come to be considered part of Rhiwbina itself and the name 'Rhydwaedlyd' has fallen out of use entirely.

 Until the 20th century the area remained rural, with few houses.
 The railway station opened in 1911, and the following year development began of Rhiwbina Garden Village, a new garden suburb based on a masterplan by Sir Raymond Unwin, one of the leading architects of the Garden city movement.
 The first 34 houses were built in 1913 and more were built from 1919 to 1923, occupying an area between Pen-y-dre and Lon Isa which became known as Rhiwbina Garden Village.
 It was designated as a Conservation Area in 1976.

-A focal point in Rhiwbina in the early twentieth century was the "Rhiwbina Tea Gardens".
+A focal point in Rhiwbina in the early 20th century was the "Rhiwbina Tea Gardens".
 Owned by the Smart family, it later became "Rhiwbina Motor Garages" in response to the rise of the motor car and subsequently the area's first video rental outlet in the early 1980s.
 The business was closed on the retirement of Cliff Smart in 1989 and the site is now occupied by the development of Clos Yr Ardd.
 This translates as Garden Close, in memory of the Tea Gardens, but there is little greenery left.

 Rhiwbina village centre is small compared to nearby Whitchurch and Birchgrove, but has in recent years undergone a revival, and is now a popular shopping destination for gifts and art.